-The cash balance of the Trust has been very healthy all year, ending the year with a balance of £3,355,887.
-After the effect of liabilities and other current assets, the Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £2,012,730.
+The cash balance of the Trust has been very healthy all year, ending the year with a balance of £3,749,414.
+After the effect of liabilities and other current assets, the Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £1,843,627.
 This has been built up from a mixture of locally raised income and balances transferred from the predecessor Schools.

-The Trustees monitor cash flow as part of the monthly finance reports and in line with the Reserves Policy they attempt to hold a minimum of £500,000 to cover short term cash flow variances.
+The Trustees monitor cash flow as part of the monthly finance reports and in line with the Reserves Policy they attempt to hold a minimum of £750,000 (liquidity buffer) to cover short term cash flow variances.
 As part of the budget process the Trustees are informed as to the cash impacts of the budgets they authorise and the LGB committees all receive regular cash flow forecasts for their individual Schools.

-Uncertainty over the impact of the new National Funding Formula and in recognition of the continuing fall in the real value of grants, rising staff costs and reducing student rolls at Alec Hunter Academy; the Trustees acknowledge that the finances of the Trust will inevitably continue to tighten in forthcoming years.
+Continuing uncertainty over the impact of the new National Funding Formula and its subsequent distribution by the Local Authority coupled with the continuing fall in the real value of grants, rising staff costs and reducing student rolls at Alec Hunter Academy; the Trustees acknowledge that the finances of the Trust will inevitably continue to tighten in forthcoming years.
 The Trustees in executing their obligation to maintain the Trust's building infrastructure are aware that future maintenance and refurbishment requires planned adequate funding.
-In light of these anticipated on-going costs and reducing revenues the Trustees have again declined to deplete historical cash reserves and have chosen instead to retain as much as possible to support future expenditure.
+Notwithstanding the fact that the Trust is now eligible to receive an annual School Condition Allocation (SCA), in light of these anticipated on-going costs and reducing revenues the Trustees have again declined to deplete historical cash reserves and have chosen instead to retain as much as possible to support future expenditure.
 This has been achieved without compromising the quality of the education offering to the Trust's students.